-Start your day in Santa Rosa with a bountiful breakfast at one of three “side” restaurants, all within a short distance of the route you will travel.
-All three have legions of fervid and very loyal Sonoma County fans.
+Start your day in Santa Rosa with a bountiful breakfast at one of three “side” restaurants, all within a short distance of the route you'll travel.
+All three have legions of loyal Sonoma County fans.

-Serious gardeners will love this hidden gem: Wildwood Nursery, just a few miles further along Highway 12 (10300 Sonoma Highway, Kenwood).
-It’s a peaceful paradise: five acres filled by 250 varieties of Japanese maples (some are quite rare), along with conifers, dogwoods, ginkgos and other trees; outdoor sculpture by local artists; and many beautiful touches.
+Serious gardeners will love Wildwood Nursery, just a few miles further along Highway 12 (10300 Sonoma Highway, Kenwood).
+It’s a peaceful five-acre paradise with 250 varieties of Japanese maples (some are quite rare), plus conifers, dogwoods, ginkgos and other trees, and outdoor sculpture by local artists.

 Back in the car, continue on Highway 12 for about four miles to a “T” intersection.
 Before you will stretch the famous Carneros wine-growing region.
 It’s known for cool breezes from the nearby Pacific coast and San Pablo Bay that result in superb Chardonnays, Pinot Noirs, and Syrahs.
-Whether you turn right or left you’ll encounter dozens of superb wineries.
-You might want to investigate them beforehand, choosing those that pique your curiosity and suit your varietal tastes.
-Good places to start your research include Sonoma County Vintners and Carneros Wine Alliance.
+Whether you turn right or left you’ll encounter dozens of superb wineries, which you might want to research beforehand on the websites for Sonoma County Vintners and the Carneros Wine Alliance.

-At the northern end of the Carneros region—near excellent wineries like Cline Family Cellars, Gloria Ferrer Caves & Vineyards, and Viansa Sonoma—the Sonoma Valley Airport (23980 Arnold Drive), where the Vintage Aircraft Co. offers rides in a 1942 open cockpit biplane, a Boeing Stearman, or a WWII Warhawk or Mustang.
+At the northern end of the Carneros region—near excellent wineries like Cline Family Cellars, Gloria Ferrer Caves & Vineyards, and Viansa Sonoma—the Sonoma Valley Airport (23980 Arnold Drive, Sonoma), is home to the Vintage Aircraft Co., which offers rides in a 1942 open cockpit biplane, a Boeing Stearman, or a WWII Warhawk or Mustang.

 Petaluma is also famous as the film location for iconic movies such as American Graffiti, Basic Instinct, and Peggy Sue Got Married (to name just a few).
 Follow an online map to “American Graffiti” filming locations.

-One of many local gems worth checking out is Vintage Bank Antiques (101 Petaluma Blvd.
-N.), which housed in a magnificent former bank (the 1926 American Trust Company), and every inch of its three floors is crowded with furniture, art, jewelry, and more.
+One of many local treasures worth checking out is Vintage Bank Antiques (101 Petaluma Blvd.
+N.), which is housed in a magnificent former bank (the 1926 American Trust Company), every inch of its three floors crowded with furniture, art, jewelry, and more.
 A couple of blocks away, look for something good to read in Copperfield's Books (140 Kentucky Street), or browse through surrounding art galleries and boutiques.

-Here are a few suggestions for dinner.
-The Tolay Restaurant, in the Sheraton Sonoma County-Petaluma (745 Baywood Drive, Petaluma), won Wine Spectator Magazine’s Award of Excellence three years running (2011-2013).
-Cucina Paradiso (114 Petaluma Blvd.
-North, Petaluma) uses the freshest local ingredients to create wonderful Italian dishes; there’s also an extensive list of Italian and Sonoma County wines.
-Wishbone (841 Petaluma Blvd, Petaluma) serves farm-to-table “beautiful American food.”
-The owners raise Scottish Highland beef, procure produce from local Green String Farm, and bake all their own bread.
-Wishbone has a super-friendly family vibe, too.
+When it's time for dinner, rest assured, there are wonderful restaurants here.
+Suggestions include Cucina Paradiso (114 Petaluma Blvd.
+North), which uses the freshest local ingredients to create wonderful Italian dishes, and features an extensive list of Italian and Sonoma County wines; and family-friendly Wishbone (841 Petaluma Blvd.), which serves “beautiful American food.”
+Wishbone's owners raise Scottish Highland beef, procure produce from local Green String Farm, and bake all their own bread.

 Discover the Sonoma Coast and the Redwoods

-Start your day with a great breakfast at Della Fattoria Bakery (141 Petaluma Blvd.
-N.), which is housed in an 1860s bakery.
-Try Ranch Gordo beans on toast (puréed cannellini beans, chevre, roasted garlic, olives & olive oil on rosemary Meyer-lemon toast).
-If you prefer a traditional start, try corned beef hash and eggs or a breakfast sandwich with a poached farm egg, cheddar cheese, ham, and mayo on fresh-made bread.
+Start your day with a great Petaluma breakfast at Della Fattoria Bakery (141 Petaluma Blvd.
+North), housed in a former 1860s bakery.
+Try absolutely anything in the bakery case, or for a heartier start, tuck into the corned beef hash and eggs or a breakfast sandwich with a poached farm egg, cheddar cheese, ham, and mayo on fresh-made bread.

-In 1976, one of the most controversial and famous art installations in history — Christo and Jeanne-Claude’s Running Fence — ran right through Valley Ford on its 24.5-mile journey from Highway 101 to Bodega Bay, where it disappeared into the ocean.
+In 1976, one of the most controversial and famous art installations in history—Christo and Jeanne-Claude’s Running Fence—ran right through Valley Ford on its 24.5-mile journey from Highway 101 to Bodega Bay, where it disappeared into the ocean.
 The white-nylon Fence brought international journalists, environmental protestors, passionate art-lovers and curious gawkers to Valley Ford.
-While you’re here you can pay a symbolic visit to the Fence at Sonoma County Historic Landmark #24 (14459 Valley Ford Road, Valley Ford).
+While you’re here you can pay a symbolic visit to the Fence at Sonoma County Historic Landmark #24 (14459 Valley Ford Road).
 You’ll find a bronze plaque commemorating the Running Fence, as well as one of the poles used in the installation.